 Too many of us go to the Bible with a preconceived worldview and pick out verses that fit what we already think instead of us being shaped by what the Bible actually says.
-Hermeneutics has a lot to it but here’s the tips that I find most helpful:
+Hermeneutics has a lot to it but here are the tips that I find most helpful:

-- Read each part of the Bible remembering the whole arc of Scripture and trying to see how this part fits in that arc.
+Remember the whole arc of Scripture and trying to see how this part fits in that arc.
 There are many good resources that sum up the arc of the Bible.
 Creation, Fall, Redemption, and Restoration are helpful subcategories for me.
-Remembering that all the Bible points ahead, to, or back to Jesus is another helpful truth.
+Remembering that all the Bible leads to, or points back to, Jesus is another helpful truth.

 5) Use Resources!

 The Truth Project, the Bible Project, and Alisa Childers’ Podcast have been so helpful to me in wrestling through my toughest questions.
 My sister loves The Verity Podcast by Phylicia Masonheimer.
 You aren’t the first person to think through these things so listen to others who have wrestled as you wrestle.

 The danger in describing these tools is that it’s overwhelming.
 The last thing that I want you to feel is that you need to have a stack of rules next to you every time you open up the Bible.
 Just spend time with Jesus, that’s the point of Quiet Time.